digitalocean/csi-digitalocean/cmd/migrate-snapshots/README.md

 It is assumed that the snapshots in the DigitalOcean storage system won't be deleted even if the snapshots objects in the Kubernetes cluster are, which can be achieved by changing the `deletionPolicy` on all `VolumeSnapshotContent` objects to `Retain`.
 Afterwards, the snapshots can be reimported by applying the YAML manifests to the upgraded or new cluster.

-By default, `migrate-snapshots` reads out the `$HOME/.kube/config` file.
+By default, `migrate-snapshots` reads out the `$HOME/.kube/config` file if it exists.
 A custom kubeconfig can be specified through the `KUBECONFIG` environment variable.
+The Kubernetes host can also be specified directly through the `-server` argument.

 ## Steps